dhborus/Midcentury/Jot.md

 - iMac has info that might be needed in the short term -- and the programs.[@boris1986. p.
 35]

 - division of tasks: iMac at home; laptop/iPad mobile makes sense.
-Ulysses and plain text perfectly suited for tasks.
+Ulysses and plain text perfectly suited for tasks.[@boris1986. p.
+55]

 ### Pandoc and Markdown Questions